 We expect to derive a significant portion of our revenue from the renewal of existing customers' contracts and sales of additional solutions to existing customers.
 As part of our growth strategy, for instance, we have recently focused on expanding our solutions among current customers.
-For example, we recently launched Accolade Boost, which leverages our technology platform's decision influence models to identify member population segments for multichannel messaging to encourage additional engagement and member utilization of benefit programs, and our Trusted Supplier Program, which simplifies a customer's vetting and procurement processes for point solutions (including financial, information security, and clinical audits).
-Achieving a high customer retention rate and selling additional applications are critical to our future business, revenue growth, and results of operations.
+For example, we previously launched Accolade Boost, which leverages our technology platform's decision influence models to identify member population segments for multichannel messaging to encourage additional engagement and member utilization of benefit programs, and our Trusted Supplier Program, which simplifies a customer's vetting and procurement processes for point solutions (including financial, information security, and clinical audits).
+More recently, we launched Accolade COVID Response Care, a service that helps employers manage their return to work programs, and Mental Health Integrated Care, which expands our members' access to mental health coaching, virtual therapy, and virtual psychiatry and deeply integrates these services with the physical health support provided by the Accolade care team.
+Achieving a high customer retention rate and selling additional applications and solutions are critical to our future business, revenue growth, and results of operations.
 Factors that may affect our retention rate and our ability to sell additional applications and solutions include the following:

-- the price, performance, and functionality of our existing and future offerings; - the availability, price, performance, and functionality of competing solutions; - our ability to develop and sell complementary applications and solutions; - changes in healthcare laws, regulations, or trends; and - the business environment of our customers.
+- the price, performance, and functionality of our existing and future offerings; - the availability, price, performance, and functionality of competing solutions; - our ability to develop and sell complementary applications and solutions; - 48

+- changes in healthcare laws, regulations, or trends; and - the business environment of our customers.

 We typically enter into contracts with our customers with a stated initial term of three years and various termination rights, which if invoked may cause such contracts to be terminated before the term expires.
 For example, after a specified period, certain of these contracts are terminable for convenience by our customers after a notice period has passed, including existing contracts with some of our largest customers.
 Approximately one third of our customer contracts are up for renewal between now and the end of fiscal year 2022, during fiscal year 2023, and during fiscal year 2024, respectively.
-In connection with the recent COVID-19 pandemic, macroeconomic factors may affect our customers' desire to renew their contracts, or even if they do renew, if they undergo layoffs or reductions in force, then our membership numbers would decrease which would reduce our revenues.
+In connection with the COVID-19 pandemic, macroeconomic factors may affect our customers' desire to renew their contracts, or even if they do renew, if they undergo layoffs or reductions in force, then our membership numbers would decrease which would reduce our revenues.
 Some of our largest customers are airlines, and this industry may be particularly susceptible to the current economic factors if there is not additional government assistance.
 If any of our contracts with our customers is terminated, we may not be able to recover all fees due under the terminated contract, which may adversely affect our operating results.
 Should any of our customers terminate their relationship with us after implementation of our solutions has begun, we not only would lose our time, effort, and resources invested in that implementation, but also we would have lost the opportunity to leverage those resources to build a relationship with other customers over that same period of time.
 Our customers may negotiate terms less advantageous to us upon renewal, which may reduce our revenue from these customers and may decrease our annual revenue.
 Mergers and acquisitions involving our customers have in the past and may in the future lead to non-renewal or termination of our contracts with those customers or by the acquiring or combining companies.
 If our customers fail to renew their contracts, renew their contracts upon less favorable terms or at lower fee levels, or fail to purchase new solutions from us, our revenue may decline or our future revenue growth may be constrained.